Sean Rickman: Career

-After living in Washington D.C. for a short period of time, Angela Bofill hired him on the spot after watching him perform in Washington D.C. with keyboardist Federico Gonzalez Peña and alto saxophonist Marshall Keys.
+After living in Washington, D.C., for a short period of time, Angela Bofill hired him on the spot after watching him perform in Washington, D.C., with keyboardist Federico Gonzalez Peña and alto saxophonist Marshall Keys.
 In 1994–1996 Rickman began touring with Angela Bofill, and working on her album Love in Slow Motion.
 While in New York, drummer Gene Lake Jr suggested Rickman to Steve Coleman.
 After an audition including a host of veteran drummers, Coleman hired 25-year-old Rickman.

 For the years 1996 through 2002, Rickman toured and recorded four albums with Coleman.
 In 1996 Rickman began touring with Maxwell.

 In 1999 Rickman joined and produced albums with the group Dapp Theory.
 The group featured pianist/composer Andy Milne.
 Sean recorded, produced and toured with the group for the albums New Age of Aquarius, Y'all Just Don't Know and Layers of Chance.
 He remained with Dapp Theory until 2007.
 In 2000 Rickman toured with Meshell Ndegeocello (with keyboardist Peña) as well as performing on her album, Cookie.
 In 2002 the DVD entitled Compositional Drumming was released, followed by clinics and lessons in the US.
 In 2007 Rickman joined the fusion band Garaj Mahal and remained with the group until 2011.

-In 2011 Rickman was selected as drummer for the Tribute To Miles 2011 European tour featuring Marcus Miller, Herbie Hancock and Wayne Shorter.
+In 2011 Rickman was selected as drummer for the Tribute To Miles 2011 European tour which featured Marcus Miller, Herbie Hancock and Wayne Shorter.